Emilia Clarke stars in one of television’s most popular dramas, but she has experienced some real life drama of her own at a relatively young age.

 Now, after beating the odds, she’s started a charity — called SameYou — in hopes of helping others recovering from brain injuries and strokes.

-While it may seem surprising that Clarke — who is young and seemingly healthy — suffered from this ailment, aneurysms are most common in adults between the ages of 30 to 60 and are more prevalent in women than in men.
+While it may seem surprising that Clarke — who is young and seemingly healthy — suffered from this ailment,

 Researchers haven’t pinned down why aneurysms are more common in women.
 Some suspect that it may be related to a decline or deficiency in estrogen, according to Dr. Marc D. Moisi, a neurosurgeon at DMC’s Detroit Receiving Hospital.